6284260/WHSTechNotes/journal.md

 | Hexagon  |  brown     |  6     |
 | Triangle |  purple     |   4    |
 | Octagon  |  red     |   3    |
+# February 18, 2025
+I recently learned that C++ printing words is annoying.
+I learned it from a youtube video and it was kinda funny watching somebody struggle with printing simple statements.